 In this section, we introduce the Gaussian process surrogate models for the sufficient statistics.
 The Gaussian process surrogates use the observed sample means $\{m^{(d)}(\betavec_j)\}_{j,d}$ and sample variances $\{v^{(d)}(\betavec_j)\}_{j,d}$ from \eqref{eq:sample} to emulate the true means and variances at any $\betavec^{*}$.

-It is important that model discrepancy is accounted for in surrogate models \citep{brynjarsdottir2014learning}.
+It is important that simulator ``noise'' is accounted for in surrogate models \citep[e.g.,][Chap.~5]{gramacy2020surrogates}.
 This is relevant for our surrogate models, since we build them using sample (and not exact) means and variances.
-Therefore, we model each $m^{(d)}(\betavec_j)$ and $v^{(d)}(\betavec_j)$ as a noisy observation of the (true) surrogate mean $\mu^{(d)}(\betavec)$ and surrogate variance $\sigma^{2 (d)}(\betavec)$, respectively.
-That is, we let
+We therefore model each $m^{(d)}(\betavec_j)$ and $v^{(d)}(\betavec_j)$ as a noisy observation of the (true) surrogate mean $\mu^{(d)}(\betavec)$ and surrogate variance $\sigma^{2 (d)}(\betavec)$, respectively.
+Since the sample mean and the sample variance are asymptotically normally distributed around the mean and variance of the sufficient statistics, respectively, we let